shaminchokshi/less-tokens/README.md

 ### Which metric should you care about?

-It depends what you're trying to measure:
+It depends on what your use case is actually promising:

 | Use case | Look at this | Threshold to aim for |
 |----------|--------------|----------------------|